s3cur3/unbound-app/UnboundApp/README.md

 ## Releasing via The Mac App Store
 1. Bump the Version and Build fields in Project -> Unbound -> General (these correspond to `Build version` and `Short Build Version String` in the `/UnboundApp/Supporting Files/UnboundApp-Info.plist` file)
-1. Using Xcode, build and archive the `Unbound Trial` target.
+1. Using Xcode, build and archive the `Unbound` target.
 1. Open the Organizer window, and select the created archive.
 1. Click Distribute App
 1. Mac App Store, Next